MyIntelligenceAgency/semantic-fleet/dotnet/src/Connectors/Connectors.AI.Oobabooga/README.md

 #### Overlapping Fields with SK

-Those parameters supplied by semantic kernel with completion calls are either passed on or overriden.
+Those parameters supplied by semantic kernel with completion calls are either passed on or overridden.

 - **MaxNewTokens**: Similar to SK's `MaxTokens`, controls the maximum number of tokens to generate.
 - **Temperature**: Modulates the randomness of the next token probabilities.